 - Do allot several days / weeks to develop a xeric design plan.
-Identify shady spots, determine areas with new function, create a plant list and draw draft plans.
+Identify shady spots, determine areas with a new function, create a plant list and draw draft plans.

 - Do contact your homeowner's association (HOA).
 While the law (Senate Bill 13-183) allows homeowners to have xeric design and reduce turf regardless of HOA regulations, there are still some enforceable restrictions.

 - Do change out your sprinklers.
 A major consideration of xeric design is using less water.
 Consider installing a new drip or micro-spray system.

 - Do be patient.
 It will take any landscape (xeric or other), 3 to 4 years to begin to fill in.
 For a true xeric landscape, after 3 years, regular watering is no longer required.
 You will only need to water occasionally during hot and dry months.

 - Do be acutely aware of hydro-zoning.
 Low water plants placed in high watering zones will not flourish and can become diseased and die.